 - Encourage your student to reach out to their Faculty.
 In addition to class time, GCU Faculty are available to meet with your student through office hours, email, or phone.
-The GCU faculty are committed advisors who are dedicated to helping your student grow academically, spiritually and personally. - Ask your student if they have visited an ACE Center.
-Our numerous Academic Excellence (ACE) Centers across campus serve as convenient, one-stop-shops for students seeking academic and career support at no additional cost, including one-on-one and small group academic assistance by major or course, assistance searching for on-campus employment, resume reviews, events, workshops, and so much more! - Ask your student where they like to study.
+The GCU faculty are committed advisors who are dedicated to helping your student grow academically, spiritually and personally. - GCU has developed an Early Alert process to proactively address common issues that affect students.
+This allows critical stakeholders, such as a student's faculty or SSC, to communicate when situations arise that may negatively impact academic success.
+The Early Alert process sends timely communication about concerns such as technical or personal issues, student behavior, or grades trending toward non-passing.
+If your student is contacted through an Early Alert, it is critical they communicate with their SSC or faculty to address the concerns and take corrective measures.
+The overarching goal of the Early Alert process is to improve student success! - Ask your student if they have visited an ACE Center.
+Our numerous Academic & Career Excellence (ACE) Centers across campus serve as convenient, one-stop-shops for students seeking academic and career support at no additional cost, including one-on-one and small group academic assistance by major or course, success coaching, mentoring, assistance searching for on-campus employment, resume reviews, events, workshops, and so much more!
+Urge your student to strategically build relevant work experience through internships and on/off campus part time employment.
+Today's job market is more competitive than ever before.
+Employers view prior experience as a key differentiator for recruitment; therefore, students who desire job placement upon graduation should not wait until their final semesters to build experience.
+GCU's ACE Advisors are here to help!
+Through helpful one-on-one appointments, ACE can directly assist students in getting connected with a myriad of work opportunities. - Ask your student where they like to study.
 There are many quiet study places on campus, including the Library where the friendly GCU Librarians are available for on-demand, personalized research assistance in-person, on the phone, and through email and chat.
 Librarians can help with creating effective search strategies for locating resources on research topics, database navigation, proper citation formatting, and more! - What if my student receives a bad grade?
 You should not contact your student's faculty, instead encourage your student to discuss their grade and academic performance with their faculty directly.
 Students who discuss their academic performance with their faculty directly can often resolve any issues and receive excellent guidance for improving their performance.
 In addition, if your student needs to discuss their academic path or course selections, remind your student to reach out to their Student Services Counselor.